fahseltc/golang-fish-autobattler/README.md

-camouflage - percent change to evade speed + manueverability spines - damage when attacked poison - applies damage over time effect when attacking mimicry - copy some other fish flying - immune to damage for some period of time safe burrows - digging / anenomes electricity - stun when attacked
+camouflage - percent change to evade speed + manueverability spines - damage when attacked venom - applies damage over time effect when attacking mimicry - copy some other fish flying - immune to damage for some period of time safe burrows - digging / anenomes electricity - stun when attacked

+Initial 3 choices:

+- Schooling Fish (adjacency damage bonus)
+- Predator Fish (bonus to damage when attacking smaller prey)
+- Venomous Fish (On hit, apply damage-over-time effect) MORE TO COME and be prioritized

+ROCK PAPER SCISSORS relationship???

 ## Misc notes